 Have you been disrespected, demeaned, and feel like a failure?
 Do you feel unworthy to be respected?
 Do you find yourself being disrespectful when others fail to meet your expectations or know someone who is disrespectful to you when you fail?
 Do you bad mouth people and treat them as lower than yourself?
 Do you feel unworthy of respect, or are you treating others as unworthy of respect?
-If you answer yes to any of these questions, then read the pages on my website to understand the science and spiritual concepts to becoming free.
 All bad behavior has a source.
 So, don’t make excuses, but ask God, “Why am I behaving this way?”
 “What is the root or source behind my behavior?”
 “Why am I being disrespected and am I attracting disrespectful behavior?

-The following is my testimony of God’s revelation of the connection between disrespect, unworthiness, and failure.
+The following my testimony of the connection between disrespect, unworthiness, and failure.
 For example, if my husband did not meet my expectations, then I would demean him, which is not godly behavior.
 To be godly is basically to be like God.
 And, God wants us to value others and to honor them; therefore, being disrespectful is not loving and is a sin.
 So, I asked God to show me the root of why I was being irritated.
 He revealed that I had painful memories of not being valued as a child or by my first husband.
 I also had disdain for my first husband because of his abusiveness.
 Additionally, I was influenced by my mother’s disrespect and contempt for my father.
 Therefore, I developed unhealthy beliefs and wrong thinking that caused my sinful behavior of disrespect.